 This excellent movie explores the dynamics of Mexican-American families and culture in a way that's not often presented in mainstream cinema.
 It welcomes viewers inside this tight-knit clan with a mixture of drama and humor, tragedy and romance, and also examines issues familiar to immigrants and their families.
 (One recurring theme explores how José and Maria's first-generation children respond to the traditions, cultural values, and ideals of their parents.)
 Ultimately, however, it transcends its ethnicity and is simply a story about family.

-Occasionally weighed down with melodrama, the film is nonetheless moving and well-executed, with an epic, almost Godfatheresque feel.
+Occasionally weighed down with melodrama, My Family (Mi Familia) is nonetheless moving and well-executed, with an epic, almost Godfatheresque feel.
 (Francis Ford Coppola had a hand in its production, and that influence shows, particularly in a wedding scene.)
 The eclectic soundtrack, which includes Mexican folk music, Los Lobos, and Pedro Infante, captures the film's spirit, and two key scenes use dancing to great effect: Chucho teaches a group of kids to mambo in a lively moment, and Isabel shows Jimmy how to dance in a scene that's unforgettable for its chemistry, its sheer joy, and the way Smits' character thaws before our eyes.

 Families can talk about where their own ancestors are from and how long the family has been here.

-How does the family in the movie resemble your own?
+How does the family in My Family (Mi Familia) resemble your own?

 Does the film devote too much time to the characters of Chucho and Jimmy, perhaps perpetuating certain stereotypes?